scottuhler/jQuery-Parallax/README.markdown

 Updates
 -------

+25/7/2013 - Added a stop method to allow the parallax to be turned on/off dynamically
+	- Added an option to limit the panning of the image to the container div's upper and lower bounds

 12/6/2012 - Fixed a few demo bugs and made easier to use
     - Fixed a bug that prevented the third section from working